eliabieri/wg_display/project_report.md

 }
 ```

-The example above shows a component that renders children components with some padding.
+The example above shows a component that renders child components with some padding.
 `p-4` and `my-3` are Tailwind CSS classes.
-Components can receive properties from their parent component.

 ![frontend](hand_dashboard.png)

 The configuration frontend being accessed on an iPhone.
+The responsive design ensures that the application is usable all screen sizes.

 <div class="page"/>

 ### Display renderer

-The `renderer` module is responsible for rendering the display output using [cursive](https://github.com/gyscos/cursive) which is a `crate` for building terminal-based user interfaces (TUIs).
+The `renderer` module is responsible for rendering the display output using [cursive](https://github.com/gyscos/cursive) which is a
+crate for building terminal-based user interfaces (TUIs).
+This approach was chosen because the visual appearance of the display should have a terminal-like look and feel and be minimalistic.
+There was no goal of building a fancy UI with animations and transitions but the display was supposed to have it's own "visual character".

 The output consists of a number of widgets.
-`Widget` is the term used by this project to describe the individual pieces of information that are displayed on the screen.
+`Widget` is the term used by this project to describe the individual units of information displayed on the screen.
 Widgets have a name and a corresponding value, that is updated dynamically.

 ```rust